Handbrake

 • Optical or magnetic sensor for high precision

-• Exact measurement of the pulling angle
+• Exact measurement of draft angle

-• Quick and latency-free response
+• Fast, latency-free response

-Technical characteristics to consider
+Technical specifications to consider

 The sensor: choosing between optical and magnetic